engineblog/gatsby-casper-blog/content/posts/npm-installs/index.md

 To fix it, we can "refresh" the `node_modules` folder.
 The rest of the commands should now work because we have resolved our dependencies.

 1. `rm -rf node_modules/`

+Deletes the node_modules folder in our project

 2. `npm install`

+Installs all packages according to the conventions in our newly-updated `package.json` and `package-lock.json` files

 3. `npm audit fix`

+Automatically fixes any vulnerabilities introduced by the packages installed in step 2

 4. `gatsby develop`

 Phew!
 We made it!